 How do I see my advisor?

-The CCEA is located at the Worcester Campus in Weller Academic Building, Suite 300 and at the Leicester Campus in the Fuller Campus Center, Room 133.
+The CCEA is located at the Worcester Campus in Bullock Hall, on the corners of William and Sever Streets and on the Leicester Campus in the Fuller Campus Center, Room 133.
 You can schedule an appointment with your academic advisor by logging on to Starfish or by sending an email to your advisor and requesting an appointment.

 What is career and academic advising?